zeinoun/verbose-engine/pull_request_template.md

 ## Description

-Include a description of what has changed
+Include a description of what has changed - updates

 Fixes # (issue)